European shares surrender weekly gains at Greek impasse

 Although officials from the European Union and Germany played down the International Monetary Fund’s decision to leave talks on Thursday, initially supporting markets, Greece then said it would not cross “red lines” despite the pressure.

-Shares jolted into negative territory, with few signs of the breakthrough that is needed to avert a default and Greece’s possible ejection from the currency bloc.
+Shares jolted into negative territory, with little sign of a breakthrough that could avert a default and Greece’s possible ejection from the currency bloc.

-While the FTSEurofirst 300 rallied slightly off its lows after Greece said it was ready to restart talks shortly before the close, Greek markets had already shut.
+The FTSEurofirst 300 was down 1.3 percent at 1,537.53 points by 1441 GMT, slightly lower on the week despite a strong rally in the last two sessions.

+Volumes were light, with little over half of the 90-day average volume traded.

 “Time is running out for Greece.
 To clinch a deal at the 18 June Eurogroup meeting of finance ministers, in time for the 30 June expiry of the current bailout deal, the Greek government has to shift its position very soon,” Holger Schmieding, chief economist at Berenberg, said in a note.

-The FTSEurofirst 300 closed down 0.9 percent at 1,544.25 points, flat for the week despite a strong rally in the last two sessions.

-Volumes were light, with little over 80 percent of the 90-day average volume traded.
+“Currently, there is no clear sign that (Prime Minister Alexis) Tsipras will relent.”

-While the drop in European shares was in light volumes, it was broad-based, with Germany’s DAX down 1.2 percent and France’s CAC down 1.4 percent.
+While the drop in European shares was in light volumes, it was broad-based, with Germany’s DAX and France’s CAC both down 2.2 percent.

 Europe bourses in 2015: link.reuters.com/pap87v